-Many R&D centers, especially in the IT sector, already operate in Sofia employing thousands.
+Many R&D centers, especially in the IT sector, already operate in Sofia.
 The city continues to expand its portfolio of innovative businesses thanks to its young and educated population and the favorable business climate.
-Sofia has identified several key industries, new and innovative as well as traditional industries with proven potential.
+Sofia has identified several key industries for the future.
 See what they are and why we chose them, and explore how you can grow your business in Sofia.

 Striving to become the regional ICT center, Sofia is home to over 50 000 IT professionals.
-The wider sector of Creation and Distribution of Information & Creative Products and Telecommunications employs 85 000 people.
 Every year, the ICT sector grows 10-20%.

-The city has attracted global IT R&D leaders like SAP Labs, HP, VMware, IBM, CISCO.
+The city has attracted global IT leaders like SAP Labs, HP, VMware, IBM, CISCO.
 They already operate large R&D centers in Sofia.
-They employ, educate and develop thousands of highly qualified professionals.

-The city has been gaining popularity as a start-up destination with a developing start-up ecosystem.
 Over 43.000 university students in Sofia study a STEM programme.
-More than 16 private academies offer IT programmes, 6 to 36 months long.
-The courses are taught by practitioners and the curriculum is set by companies from the sector.
+16 private academies offer IT programmes taught by practitioners and the curriculum is set by companies from the sector.

-Sofia is a preferred destination for IT and business process outsourcing, with professionals working in more than 25 different languages.
-The city offers all the advantages for that type of business.
+Sofia is a preferred destination for IT and business process outsourcing, with professionals working in more than 30 different languages.
 There are multiple A class office buildings, well-developed IT infrastructure, political stability.

 The city’s new focus, however, is to shift to smart-sourcing, building on its highly skilled and competitively priced talent pool – over 50% of the city’ population holds a university degree – that can offer attention on innovation and excellence.

-Sofia is one of the greenest capitals in Europe – the ratio of trees to people is one of the highest on the continent.
+Sofia is one of the greenest capitals in Europe – the ratio of trees to people is among the continent’s highest.

 The city has an extensive public transit system and is surprisingly compact for its population of 1.3 million people.

-Currently 40 km of metro have been constructed and further 21 km are due in early 2020, expected to serve over 500 000 passengers daily.
-The focus has now shifted to implementing comprehensive urban environment solutions.
-The aim is to answer specific urban issues like air pollution, energy efficiency and water & waste management.
+In 2020 the metro is going to serve over 500 000 passengers daily.
+The focus has now shifted to answering specific urban issues like air pollution, energy efficiency and water & waste management.

-The absence of major e-commerce players like Amazon from the market combined with high digital penetration and well-formed e-commerce habits, together with the expectation of same or next day delivery, makes Sofia a good test market for new business models.
-Market research by Mastercard in 2016 showed that 67& of Bulgarian users prefer paying by an online payment service.
+The absence of major players like Amazon and the established digital and e-commerce habits make Sofia a good test market for new business models.
+A study by Mastercard in 2016 showed that 67% of Bulgarian users prefer paying with an online payment service.

 NDK, the biggest convention center in the city has undergone a major renovation in preparation for the Bulgaria’s EU Presidency in 2018.
 The number of 5-star rooms in the city is expected to double by 2020.